Unleash/unleash/website/docs/feature-flag-tutorials/astro/implementing-feature-flags.md

 ## Revert: How to disable feature flag effect in production

 Say you want to not have the feature flag to be in effect anymore.
-To do that, just set the `Gradual Rollout` to 0% which'll lead in `isEnabled('onboarding')` call to return `false` everytime.
+To do that, just set the `Gradual Rollout` to 0% which'll lead in `useFlag('onboarding')` call to return `false` everytime.
 Here's how you can do it:

 ![Toggle Off Feature Flag](/img/astro_feature_flag_toggle_off.png)